MA in Theology

 Concentrations

-“Fuller’s MAT program taught me not what to think, but how to think.
+“Fuller’s MTS program taught me not what to think, but how to think.
 It created space for me to be captivated by God’s story in such a way that I couldn't help but dive deeper into my study and practice.
-The MAT not only helped me to identify my calling, it equipped me with the tangible resources and networks to be sent into it with both conviction and expertise.”
+The MTS not only helped me to identify my calling, it equipped me with the tangible resources and networks to be sent into it with both conviction and expertise.”

-– Jonathan Huckins (MAT ’13)
+– Jonathan Huckins (MTS ’13)

 Financial Aid and Scholarships